20 Fun And Interesting Scorpion Facts For Kids

 What Do Scorpions Eat?

 Scorpions are born with a survival instinct and are designed to survive in harsh climates.
 Their diet primarily consists of insects.
 They fall under the arachnid class category in biology.
+They are opportunistic predators, so they consume other arachnids such as spiders and other scorpions, pill bugs, snails, and lizards.
 Compared to other arachnids (spiders, ticks, mites, etc.), scorpions have the unique ability to slow their metabolism and oxygen intake such that they can survive on only one insect a year.
 They are also able to quickly attack and hunt their prey whenever the need arises.

 What Does A Scorpion Look Like?